fieldtrip/website/tutorial/headmodel_eeg_bem.md

 ---
-title: Creating a BEM volume conduction model of the head for source-reconstruction of EEG data
+title: Creating a BEM volume conduction model of the head for source reconstruction of EEG data
 tags: [tutorial, eeg, source, headmodel, mri, plotting, meg-language]
 ---

-# Creating a BEM volume conduction model of the head for source-reconstruction of EEG data
+# Creating a BEM volume conduction model of the head for source reconstruction of EEG data

 ## Introduction